sourcetortoise/taskgrackle/README.md

 ![TaskGrackle in operation](https://github.com/mirthturtle/taskgrackle/blob/main/img/taskgrackle-daytime.jpg "TaskGrackle in operation")

-Get your life on track with TaskGrackle, a hackable, self-hosted life management system.
-Designed for use on a dedicated Raspberry Pi terminal in your living/working space, but can also be run in a macOS terminal or Windows command prompt.
+Get your life on track with TaskGrackle, a self-hosted and hackable life management system.
+Run it on macOS, Windows, or a dedicated [Raspberry Pi](https://www.raspberrypi.com/) terminal in your living/working space.

 ## Features